 Upcoming Events

-Join Cara for a grounded and replenishing class to end and unwind.
+Join Cara on the first Friday of April for a grounded and replenishing class.
 We'll begin with grounded somatic sequences to open the fascial holding and warm the body, and gently move into restorative poses and a long savasana.
 Drop in and class card rates apply.

 Thursdays with Rich Logan